muhammad-abdullaahh/LCS-Algorithm/README.md

 # LCS Plagiarism Checker

-A robust and efficient web-based plagiarism detection tool built with ASP.NET Core Razor Pages.
+A robust and efficient web-based plagiarism detection tool built with C# console.
 This application utilizes the **Longest Common Subsequence (LCS)** algorithm to compare two bodies of text and determine their similarity score, highlighting potential plagiarism.

 ## 🚀 Features